binary-star-systems/.github/profile/README.md

 We are free software hackers and functional programming evangelists seeking to bring purely functional reproducible (operating | programming) systems to the unenlightened masses.

+We are based jointly in historied Cambridge, MA, and beautiful Santa Barbara, CA.

 Some of our projects include:

 - ❄️ Nix/NixOS projects
     - Two flagship Linux distributions, [liminalOS](https://github.com/youwen5/liminalOS) and [QuasarOS](https://github.com/quantum9innovation/quasaros)